cfpb/grasshopper-loader/README.md

     - **-h, --host** *Default: localhost* The elasticsearch host.
 If no argument is provided and a linked elasticsearch Docker container exists, will use its IP.
     - **-p, --port** *Default: 9200* The elasticsearch port.
 If no argument is provided and a linked elasticsearch Docker container exists, will use its lowest exposed port.
     - **-l, --log** *Default: debug* The elasticsearch log level
-    - **--index** *Default: address* The elasticsearch index
+    - **--alias** *Default: address* The elasticsearch alias to an internally created index
     - **--type** *Default: point* The elasticsearch type
     - **--profile** *Default: default* The aws credentials profile in `~/.aws/credentials`.
 AWS keys as environment variables will override this setting.
     - **--source-srs** *Auto-detects if possible* Source spatial reference system.
 Needed for untransformed .csv files.
 Passes the value to ogr2ogr's -s_srs parameter.'
     - **--preformatted** Indicates whether input has already been converted to GeoJson and transformed to WGS84 by ogr2ogr.
 Will skip the ogr2ogr step if so.
   - Test the loader by starting elasticsearch on localhost:9200 and running `npm test`
     - This will run the tests in test/test.js from the root of the project
-    - The host, port, index, type, and profile arguments to the loader can all be passed to `npm test` as well, with respective defaults of localhost, 9200, testindex, testtype, and default.
+    - The host, port, alias, type, and profile arguments to the loader can all be passed to `npm test` as well, with respective defaults of localhost, 9200, testindex, testtype, and default.
   - To manually test the loader, run `./grasshopper-loader.js -d test/data/new_york.json`
-    - This will load 100 addresses from New York into the address index and the point type
+    - This will load 100 addresses from New York into the address alias and the point type
     - Check this with `curl -XGET "localhost:9200/address/point/_count?q=properties.address:NY"`

 ## Info